 B-102.c: Services Available to TANF Applicants

-Boards must ensure that WOAs offer TANF applicants the opportunity to take advantage of available workforce services prior to certification of their TANF applications.
+Boards must ensure WOAs offer TANF applicants the opportunity to take advantage of available workforce services prior to certification of their TANF applications.
 Boards must ensure that if any of the educational services or activities provided to participants enrolled in Nonvocational or Vocational Training are available to individuals other than Choices participants, the costs charged to Choices by the provider do not exceed the costs charged for non-Choices participants.
 TWC also recommends that Boards include this requirement in their grants and contracts with providers.

 During the WOA, Boards are encouraged to deliver the primary message that work pays more than TANF.
 To illustrate this message, wage and benefit scenario charts, which are updated annually, are available on the Intranet under Featured Links.

-Boards must be aware that TANF applicants who are referred to a WOA and locate employment or have increased earnings after the WOA—but before their TANF application is certified—may be eligible for TANF Applicant child care, transportation and other work-related expenses.
+TANF applicants who are referred to a WOA and locate employment or have increased earnings after the WOA—but before their TANF application is certified—may be eligible for TANF Applicant child care, transportation and other work-related expenses.
 To be eligible for TANF Applicant child care, a TANF applicant must:

 receive a referral—Form H2588—from HHSC to attend a WOA;